Karen-Najafzadeh/Numerical-Calculations/Newton's divided differences method for interpolation/README.md

 Interpolation is very useful when you have a bunch of data that you want to make sense out of them.
 It's useful in many fields specialy in astronomy, physics and many other sciences.<br />
 Here I've written a program which takes **n** numbers (**$x_i$**) and their corresponding $f(x_i)$  and then, by using Newton's divided difference method gives you the best mathematical function that can fit the given data.

-# warnings
-* First of all I've witten this program for fun so it's not that perfect, but it's practical.<br />
-* Second, currently this program can't find the function for cases that have under 4 pair of data.(but I'll fix it, having the time)<br />
-* Finally, It only calculates till third diveded difference, but don't worry, because the errorrs are neglectable.(I'll try to fix this too)<br />

 # Mathematics
 * What is divided difference?